-If you are suing a government agency or municipality, the time limit is much shorter and there is an even shorter deadline, the requirement that a Notice of Claim be served upon the government agency or municipality within 90 days of the date of accident.
+If you are suing a government agency or municipality, the time limit is much shorter and there is an even shorter deadline, the requirement that a Notice of Claim is served upon the government agency or municipality within 90 days of the date of the accident.
 If you miss any deadlines, this could ultimately result in the court dismissing your suit, without ever reaching the actual merits of your claim

 A Lawyer Can Help with Your MTA Lawsuit

-Given the special procedures you must follow to file a claim against the MTA when you take actions against New York City, trying to represent yourself in a lawsuit is challenging and can lead to an error that is fatal to your claim.
+Given the special procedures you must follow to file a claim against the MTA when you take action against New York City, trying to represent yourself in a lawsuit is challenging and can lead to an error that is fatal to your claim.
 We recommend you speak with a lawyer who has experience handling these cases and not attempt to shoulder the burden yourself.